 Reason Behind Craving Junk food during Pregnancy

 Most pregnant women experience cravings at some point during pregnancy.
-Usually, food cravings occur by the end of the first trimester for most women.
+Usually, food or weird non-food cravings occur by the end of the first trimester for most women.
 One research study (1) found that up to 75% of women in the U.S. started to crave food by the 13th week of pregnancy.
 In fact, cravings peak at the max during the second trimester and then slowly taper off as you get closer to and after your delivery.

 Here are several reasons why you might crave those sweet and salty junk foods during pregnancy.